IIT Kharagpur: Academic buildings

 IIT Kharagpur has 19 academic departments, eight multi-disciplinary centres/schools, and 13 schools of excellence in addition to more than 25 central research and development units.
 Apart from the main building in the central academic complex, the Srinivasa Ramanujan Complex also has common academic facilities.
-In the S. R. Complex, the Takshashila building houses the G. S. Sanyal School of Telecommunication, the School of Information Technology and the Computer and Informatics Centre; and has facilities for conducting lecture classes as well.
-Vikramshila is another academic building in the S. R. Complex, having four lecture halls, several seminar rooms, and Kalidas Auditorium, which has a seating capacity of 850.
+Takshashila houses the G. S. Sanyal School of Telecommunication, the School of Information Technology, the Computer and Informatics Centre, and has facilities for conducting lectures.
+The Vikramshila Complex consists of four lecture halls, several seminar rooms, and the 850-seat Kalidas Auditorium.
 The School of Medical Science and Technology is housed in the basement of the Vikramshila building.

 The institute main building houses most of the administrative offices, the lecture halls, and two auditoriums on either side.
-The signage at the front displays the message," Dedicated to the service of the nation."
+The signage at the front displays the message, "Dedicated to the service of the nation."
 The tower of the main building has a steel tank with 10,000 imperial gallons of water capacity for emergency supply needs.
 The Netaji Auditorium in the main building is used for official functions and events, and doubles as a cinema theatre on weekend nights, showing films to the IIT community at subsidised rates.

 IIT Kharagpur's first library was located in a small room of the institute's Old Building (Shaheed Bhawan).
 At the time of its opening in 1951, the library had a collection of 2,500 books.
 Now located in the main building of the institute, the Central Library is one of the largest of its type.
 Its collection includes over 350,000 books and documents, and it subscribes to more than 1,600 printed and online journals and conference proceedings.

 The library has six halls and a section exclusively for SC and ST students.
 The library's collection consists of books, reports, conference proceedings, back volumes of periodicals, standards, theses, micro-forms, DVDs, CD-ROMs, and audio-visual material.
 The library's transaction service is automated and online searches are possible through an Online Public Access Catalog (OPAC).
 The Electronic Library section has a collection of databases, video lectures and miscellaneous other resources.

 The Nehru Museum of Science and Technology has over a hundred indoor exhibits that include technical models collected from institutions across India.
-The park outside the museum contains 14 open-air demonstrations and outdoor exhibits, including a hunter plane and a steam engine.
+The park outside the museum contains 14 open-air demonstrations and outdoor exhibits, including a fighter plane and a steam engine.
 The museum has an archive room, showing documents relating to the history of the institute and West Midnapore district.
-The Rural Museum, located in the Rural Development Centre of the institute, has a collection of exhibits in local culture.
+The Rural Museum, located in the Rural Development Centre, has a collection of exhibits in local culture.